Convenience sampling: Advantages

 Convenience sampling can be used by almost anyone and has been around for generations.
 One of the reasons that it is most often used is due to the numerous advantages it provides.
-This method is extremely speedy, easy, readily available, and cost-effective, causing it to be an attractive option to most researchers.
+This method is extremely speedy, easy to use, readily available, and cost-effective, making it an attractive option for most researchers.

 Expedited data collection

 When time is of the essence, many researchers turn to convenience sampling for data collection, as they can swiftly gather data and begin their calculations.
-It is useful in time sensitive research because very little preparation is needed to use convenience sampling for data collection.
+It is useful in time-sensitive research because very little preparation is needed to use convenience sampling for data collection.
 It is also useful when researchers need to conduct pilot data collection in order to gain a quick understanding of certain trends or to develop hypotheses for future research.
-By rapidly gathering information, researchers and scientists can isolate growing trends, or extrapolate generalized information from local public opinion.
+By rapidly gathering information, researchers and scientists can identify emerging trends or extrapolate generalized insights from local public opinion.

 Ease of research

-Researchers who are not looking for accurate sampling, can simply collect their information and move on to other aspects of their study.
+Researchers who are not seeking accurate sampling can simply collect their information and proceed to other aspects of their study.
 This type of sampling can be done by simply creating a questionnaire and distributing it to their targeted group.
 Through this method, researchers can easily finish collecting their data in a matter of hours, free from worrying about whether it is an accurate representation of the population.
 This allows for a great ease of research, letting researchers focus on analyzing the data rather than interviewing and carefully selecting participants.

 Ready availability

-Since most convenience sampling is collected with the populations on hand, the data is readily available for the researcher to collect.
+Since most convenience sampling is collected with the populations on hand, the data are readily available for the researcher to collect.
 They do not typically have to travel great distances to collect the data, but simply pull from whatever environment is nearby.
-Having a sample group readily available is important for meeting quotas quickly, and allows for the researcher to even do multiple studies in an expeditious fashion.
+Having a sample group readily available is important for meeting quotas quickly and allows the researcher to conduct multiple studies in an expeditious manner.

 Cost effectiveness

 One of the most important aspects of convenience sampling is its cost-effectiveness.
-This method allows for funds to be distributed to other aspects of the project.
-Oftentimes this method of sampling is used to gain funding for a larger, more thorough research project.
-In this instance, funds are not yet available for a more complete survey, so a quick selection of the population will be used to demonstrate a need for the completed project.
+This method enables funds to be allocated to other aspects of the project.
+Often, this method of sampling is used to secure funding for a larger, more comprehensive research project.
+In this instance, funds are not yet available for a comprehensive survey, so a quick selection of the population will be used to demonstrate the need for the completed project.

 Disadvantages

-Even though convenience sampling can be easy to obtain, its disadvantages can outweigh this advantage.
-This sampling technique may be more appropriate for one type of study and less for another.
+Although convenience sampling can be easily obtained, its disadvantages can outweigh this advantage.
+This sampling technique may be more suitable for one type of study than for another.